 In a year where Non-fungible tokens (NFTs) and Decentralized Finance (DeFi) took center stage we've also realized an obligation to enhance this emerging metaverse by way of intersecting the physical and digital worlds.

 A Better Way to be Online

 Identity is not everything, but it is a starting point.

-At Tuum Technologies the mission is simple: Make Web3 Easy to Use.
+At Tuum Technologies the mission is simple: Make Verifiable Data Easy to Use.

-With the knowledge that an expansive Web3 requires a strong identity foundation, and understanding of the requirements mentioned above, the engineering team at Tuum Technologies is underway developing their flagship platform Profile.
+With the knowledge that an expansive web requires a strong identity foundation, and understanding of the requirements mentioned above, the engineering team at Tuum Technologies is underway building.